icure/medtech-docs/sdks/quick-start.md

 We recommend using yarn for package management but npm works fine as well.

-The main dependency for using iCure is `@icure/medical-device-sdk`, two extra dependencies are required for node : `fetch-isomorphic` and `node-localstorage`.
+The main dependency for using iCure is `@icure/medical-device-sdk`, two extra dependencies are required for node : `isomorphic-fetch` and `node-localstorage`.

 ```bash
 mkdir healthcare-project